awmacpherson/SWIPs/SWIPs/swip-35.md

 accountable participants in the swarm.
 Registration involves sending the deposit to the SWEAR contract, which serves as collateral in case the terms that registered nodes "swear" to keep are violated (i.e. nodes do not keep their promise to store).
-The registration is open-ended  Users of Swarm should be able to count on the loss of deposit as a disincentive against foul play for as long as the insurer node has open commitments.
+The registration is open-ended.
+Users of Swarm should be able to count on the loss of deposit as a disincentive against foul play for as long as the insurer node has open commitments.
 Therefore, even a well-performing Swarm node is only eligible to reclaim their deposit after all their commitments are closed or taken over by new nodes.